Namsangee/ros2_test/source/topics.rst

 Topics
 ******

-This section describes the various ROS2 Topics used in the Doosan Robotics package.
+This section describes the various ROS2 Topics used in the Doosan Robotics package, detailing the structure of their messages.

 .. contents::
    :depth: 2